 - Residency Requirements: To be recommended for a degree, a candidate must have:

-- a. spent two semesters or the equivalent in residence in the Mewbourne College of Earth and Energy;
+- spent two semesters or the equivalent in residence in the Mewbourne College of Earth and Energy;

-- b. completed at least 36 of the last 60 hours in residence.
+- completed at least 36 of the last 60 hours in residence.
 Twenty-four of these 36 hours must be in the major field;

 Degrees are awarded at the end of each fall and spring semester and summer session.
 All diplomas are mailed to students following the official graduation date.
 The degree and date of the diploma are entered on the student’s permanent academic record.
 The date of graduation is the last day of the semester or summer session in which all requirements for the degree are completed.
 When a student completes all requirements for a degree other than at the close of a semester or summer session, the Office of Academic Records, upon request, will issue a certified statement that the student is eligible for the degree as of the date when the requirements for the degree were completed.